 Freshman Seminars Abroad have small budgets that are strongly affected by the addition of a co-leader.
 Two leaders or the addition of an assistant will add cost in the following areas: airfare, housing, salary, fringe benefits, food, entrance fees, ground transportation, and international insurance.

-If you would like to add another leader or teaching assistant, additional expenses must be covered by the co-leader's college, department, or personal means.
+Co-leaders or teaching assistants are welcomed and supported if expenses are covered by the co-leader's college, department, unit, or personal means.
 To lead a program, both leaders must have permission from the departmental chair.

 Proposal & Review Process

 Deadline: February 1 for programs occurring the following academic year.